rowtam/Covid19VaccineChecker/README.md

 # Shot Availability Checker

 This is a Java client that runs on a PC and checks for vaccine availability.
-It sends notifications via SMS/MMS/E-Mail through an SMTP gateway indicating changes in availability.
+It sends push notifications via SMS/MMS/E-Mail through an SMTP gateway indicating changes in availability.

-## Checks the Oklahoma Covid Vaccine Website for Availability
+## Currently ONLY Checks the Oklahoma Covid Vaccine Website for Availability

 # Setup
 1) Requires Selenium ChromeDriver matching the version of Chrome you have installed